 Statistic #4: 59% of B2B marketers say email is their most effective channel in terms of revenue generation

 Let’s face it; the reason you’re using email marketing is so that you gain more business.
-Getting your emails opened and have your subscribers click on your links is great.
+Getting your emails opened and having your subscribers click on your links is great.
 But these are only vanity metrics if you’re not experiencing a higher revenue in increase in your transaction rates.

 Email has time and again proven to be a good mode of communication to convey your marketing messages and boost revenue.
 It’s no surprise that businesses that successfully use email marketing see it as a channel with the highest potential to drive revenue.

 If you’ve tried email marketing in the past, you know it requires a bit of trial and error, especially if you are new to it.
 So if you are looking to increase revenue and achieve a better return on investment from your email marketing efforts, you need to focus on improving your conversion rate.